-Most time when we talk about air pollution, many people thought go straight to the smog and the smoke from the car exhaust.
+Most times when we talk about air pollution, many people’s thoughts go straight to the smog and the smoke from the car exhaust.
 That is usually referred to as outdoor air pollution but becomes more life-threatening when it turns into indoor air pollution.
-Indoor pollution happens when some air pollutant gases and particles pollute the indoor air areas.
-All these pollutant can induce diseases of the respiratory system or sometime cancer.
-Getting rid of the air pollutant will help improve the indoor air quality.
+Indoor pollution happens when some air pollutants like gases and particles pollute the indoor air areas.
+All these pollutants can induce diseases of the respiratory system or even cause cancer.
+Getting rid of the air pollutants will help improve the indoor air quality.

-In the world population, millions of people prepare their foods using the traditional methods, for example; the use of wood, coal, charcoal, crop wastes and dung’s) on open fires.
-These practices add to the amount of air pollutant moving inside our home and can leads to dangerous health impairment.
-According to World Health Organization, estimate of 4.4 million people die from exposure to indoor air pollution yearly.
+In the world population, millions of people prepare their food using traditional methods.
+For example, the use of wood, coal, charcoal, crop wastes, and dung on open fires.
+These practices add to the amount of air pollutants that travel inside our homes and can lead to dangerous health impairments.
+According to the World Health Organization, an estimated 4.4 million people die from exposure to indoor air pollution yearly.

-This house hold pollution is importantly life-threatening as a result of being seen in the indoor surrounding.
-From recent study, it was discover that about two million deaths takes place every year as a result of household air pollution.
-The question that many ask themselves every day that passes.
-What can we do about this indoor air pollution?
-For you to able to know the effects of indoor pollution you must first get a good background on the cause of indoor air pollution and also what you can do to better both indoor and outdoor air quality.
+This house hold pollution is life-threatening and is in our homes.
+From a recent study, it was discovered that about two million deaths take place every year as a result of household air pollution.
+People often wonder, what can we do about this indoor air pollution?
+Now that you know about the effects of indoor pollution, it’s time to look at some of the ways to curb it.

 Follow Our Content Guidelines